wedogo/email/README.md

  - No dependencies outside Go standard lib
  - Fully tested
  - Following the Go style guide and common practices
- - In line with parsing packages in net/mail and mime
+ - Possibly in line with parsing packages in net/mail and mime

 ### Scope
  - Only creation of messages and exporting them to bytes or writer